The ZPA Air Protection Zone of Lille (Greater Lille)

-The extension of the ZPA environmental zone of Lille
+The Borders of the Environmental Zone of Greater Lille